 - Psychotherapy - Simply talking about your feelings can be helpful, however depressed you are.
 Counseling can help you to be clearer about how you feel about your life and other people.

 - Medication - Antidepressants may be prescribed to correct imbalances in the levels of chemicals in the brain.
 These medications are not sedatives, "uppers” or tranquilizers.
 Neither are they habit-forming.

 It can seem to other people that a person with depression has just 'given in', as if they have a choice in the matter.
 The fact is, there comes a point at which depression is much more like an illness than anything else.
 It can happen to the most determined of people, and calls for help, not criticism.
 It is not a sign of weakness - even powerful personalities can experience deep depression.
 Winston Churchill called it his "black dog."

 How can I get some help?

 WKU students are invited to schedule confidential counseling sessions with an experienced, caring counselor for help in coping with depression.
 The Counseling and Testing Center also provides consultation about how to help a friend or loved one who may be suffering from depression.
-Appointments can be made by stopping by the Counseling and Testing Center, by calling 745-3159, or send us an email.
+Appointments can be made by stopping by the Counseling and Testing Center, by calling 270 745-3159, or sending us an email.